mtthwryn/CS188-Projects-2024Winter/_posts/2024-02-28-team27-facial-emotion-recognition.md

 ---
 layout: post
 comments: true
-title: Facial Expression Recognition (FER)
+title: Exploring different techniques for Facial Expression Recognition (FER)
 author: Wei Jun Ong, Matthew Teo, Mingyang Li, Pierce Chong
 date: 2024-02-28
 ---

-> Facial Expression Recognition is the automated process of detecting and analyzing facial expressions in images or videos using computer vision techniques.
-This project aims to evaluate and compare different approaches to FER.
-We will also be running existing models and training a new class for expression recognition.
+> Facial expression recognition (FER) is a pivotal task in computer vision with applications spanning from human-computer interaction to affective computing.
+In this project, we conduct a comparative analysis of three prominent model architectures for FER: a convolutional neural network (CNN), POSTERV2 a cross-fusion transformer-based network, and YOLOv5.
+These architectures represent diverse approaches in leveraging deep learning techniques for facial expression analysis.
+We evaluate the performance of each model architecture on benchmark datasets, including the RAF-DB and AffectNet, which encompass a wide range of facial expressions under various contexts.
+The evaluation metrics include accuracy, precision, recall, and F1-score, providing comprehensive insights into the models' capabilities in recognizing facial expressions accurately across different datasets.
+Our evaluations have shown that the POSTERV2 model outperforms the other models in terms of accuracy and F1-score.
+We also present a demonstration of the YOLOv5 model running on a webcam and training a custom model to recognize "awake" and "sleep" expressions.
+Our findings provide valuable insights into the strengths and limitations of different model architectures for FER, which can guide the selection of appropriate models for specific applications.

 <!--more-->